how-to-reach-spiti-valley

 • Best Time: Open only in summer due to snow

-• Permit: Requires permits for Rohtang Pass
+• Permit: Requires permit for Rohtang Pass

 Via Shimla (All Year Round)